ndrsllwngr/knowledgebase/docs/applications/homebrew.md

 brew cleanup --prune-prefix
 ```

-**Pro tip:** Add an alias to your .zshrc or sbashrc and combine given commands:
+**Pro tip:** Add an alias to your .zshrc or .bashrc and combine given commands:

 ```shell
 # Updating brew completely